 - The reason for your visit

-COVID-19 Virtual Appointments:
+Virtual and In Person Appointments:

 We do our best to make sure that any information you give to us during virtual care visits is private and secure, but no video or audio tools are ever completely secure.
 There is an increased security risk that your health information may be intercepted or disclosed to third parties when using video or audio communications tools.